marithetland/AsmPipe/README.md

 The script creates a report summarising for each sample: Species, ST, no. reads, GC%, no. contigs, largest contig, total sequence length, N50, L50 and sequence depth.

-2019-07-18: Added options to not run parts of the pipeline, and added option to run kleborate (https://github.com/katholt/Kleborate) at the end of the pipeline

 ## Table of Contents

 [Requirements](#Requirements)